Curry injures shoulder, Pacers hold off Warriors 125-119

 BLOWN OVER?

-One day after a fan in Milwaukee was ejected for what Green described as a threat against him, Warriors coach Steve Kerr said he had not spoken with Green about the incident but said he thought threats and vulgarity warrant penalties.
+One day after a fan in Milwaukee was ejected for what Green described as a threat against him, Kerr said he had not spoken with Green about the incident but said he thought threats and vulgarity warrant penalties.

 “I think there has to be a line,” Kerr said.
 “I didn't get a chance to talk with him about it after the game and today after we had our film session, I kind of forgot about it, honestly.”